spg5958/Bichrom-GAT-Scripts/README.md

 Bichrom output directory.
   * seqnet:
     * records the training loss of seq-net at each epoch.
-    * stores models () checkpointed after each epoch.
+    * stores models (PyTorch object) checkpointed after each epoch.
-    * stores ouput probabilities over the test data for a sequence-only network.
+    * creates train_hist_seq.csv which contains average training loss at every epoch
   * bimodal:
-    * records the validation loss and auPRC for each epoch the Bichrom.
+    * records the training loss of seq-net at each epoch.
-    * stores models (tf.Keras Models) checkpointed after each epoch.
+    * stores models (PyTorch object) checkpointed after each epoch.
-    * stores the Bichrom ouput probabilities over testing data.
+    * creates train_hist_seq.csv which contains average training loss at every epoch
   * metrics.txt: stores the test auROC and the auPRC for both a sequence-only network and for Bichrom.
   * best_model.hdf5: A Bichrom tensorflow.Keras Model (with the highest validation set auPRC)
   * precision-recall curves for the sequence-only network and Bichrom.